AwesomesauceLabs/piglet-manual/index.md

 License](https://creativecommons.org/licenses/by/4.0/).*

-Figure XXX shows an example script that imports a glTF model with an animation, and plays the animation once the model has finished loading.
-The basic steps for importing a model with animations are the same as for importing a static model, as discussed previously in [Runtime Import Tutorial](#runtime-import-tutorial).
-First we create a `GltfImportTask` in the `Start` method, then we advance execution of the task in each frame by calling `GltfImportTask.MoveNext` in `Update`.
+Figure XXX shows an example script that imports a glTF model with an animation, and then immediately plays the animation.
+The steps for importing the model with animations are the same as those for importing a static model (see the [Runtime Import Tutorial](#runtime-import-tutorial) for further examples): (1) create a `GltfImportTask` in the `Start` method, and (2) advance execution of the task by calling `GltfImportTask.MoveNext` in `Update`.

-The `OnComplete` method of Figure XXX handles playing the animation.
-By assigning `OnComplete` to `_task.OnCompleted` in `Start`, the method is automatically invoked after the glTF import successfully completes.
-Piglet passes the root `GameObject` of the imported model as an argument to `OnComplete` , which is then used to get a reference to the `Animation` component for playing the animation.
-The `Animation` component may contain any number of animation clips, where each clip is identified by a unique, string-based key.
-By convention, Piglet uses the `.name` field of each animation clip as its key, and this key can be obtained by accessing the relevant animation clip from the `AnimationList` component.
+The `OnComplete` method of Figure XXX handles playing the animation once the model has finished loading.
+By assigning `OnComplete` to `_task.OnCompleted` in `Start`, the `OnComplete` method is automatically invoked by Piglet after the glTF import completes.
+Piglet passes the root `GameObject` of the imported model as an argument to `OnComplete`, which can then be used to access the `Animation` component for playing the animation(s).
+The `Animation` component may hold any number of animation clips, where each clip is identified by a unique, string-based key.
+By convention, Piglet uses the `.name` field of each animation clip as its key in the `Animation` component, and the value of the `.name` field for each imported clip may be obtained by index from the `AnimationList` component.

 ```cs
 using Piglet;